Getting started

 • The build environment

-Buildkite runs the control panel as a SaaS product, and you run the build environment on your own infrastructure.
+In this type of hybrid architecture, Buildkite runs the control plane (the main product interface) as a SaaS product, and you run the build environment on your own infrastructure.
 In other words, Buildkite handles the orchestration, and you bring the compute.
 That means you can fine-tune and secure the build environment to suit your particular use case and workflow.

 The program that executes work is called an agent in Buildkite.
 An agent is a small, reliable, and cross-platform build runner that connects your infrastructure to Buildkite.
-It polls Buildkite for work, runs jobs, and reports results.
-You can install agents on local machines, cloud servers, or other remote machines.
-You need at least one agent to run builds.
+The agent polls Buildkite for work, runs jobs, and reports results.
+You can install agents on local machines, cloud servers, or other remote machines, as well as part of Buildkite hosted agents.

 Already running an agent